 Community College Professors of Art and Art History

 The Community College Professors of Art and Art History (CCPAAH) will host two sessions at conferences next year.
 “Foundations Flipped?
-Active Learning in Art History and the Studio” will be the topic of the 2015 session at the CAA Annual Conference in New York.
+Active Learning in Art History and the Studio” will be the topic of a 2015 session at the CAA Annual Conference in New York.
 Join CCPAAH for this session and its business meeting, which will be a “Project Exchange” that offers a chance to share best practices and ideas to use in your studio and art-history classes.
-“Beyond Good, Bad, and ‘I Like It’: A New Take on Critique” will be presented at next year’s Foundations in Art: Theory and Education (FATE) conference.
-For more details and to submit proposals, please see CCPAAH’s Facebook page.
-To become more involved in the organization, or if you have questions, please email email@example.com.
+The second session, “Beyond Good, Bad, and ‘I Like It’: A New Take on Critique,” will be presented at next year’s Foundations in Art: Theory and Education (FATE) conference in Indianapolis, Indiana.
+The organization seeks additional presenters for the CAA session.
+Please email the group at firstname.lastname@example.org if you are interested in presenting or if you have questions.
+You can also like CCPAAH’s Facebook page.

 Society for Photographic Education

 The Society for Photographic Education (SPE) offers student member scholarships to offset the cost of attending the SPE national conference, taking place March 12–15, 2015, in New Orleans, Louisiana.
 Each award includes a $550 travel stipend, a conference fee waiver, and a complimentary one-year SPE membership.
 For more information, visit the SPE website.
 Application deadline is November 1, 2014, at 11:59 PM EST.